Nitrogen fixation bacteria

 Then when they die, this nitrogen is released into the soil and becomes available to other plants like your lettuce and maize that need it for their genes; and hence to us for our own building-blocks when we eat vegetables with protein.

 Where do legumes come into this?
 Not all plants can become involved in fixation of nitrogen.
-Your lettuce cannot, and nor can your broccoli.
-You and I can not either; but the pea and bean are able to.
+Your lettuce cannot, neither the broccoli you are trying to grow.

 You may be wondering what are legumes?
 They make a huge contribution to what today are considered good brain foods.

-Every gardener knows too that in some mysterious way, rain associated with lightning is so beneficial to the vegetables.
+Every gardener knows that in some mysterious way, rain associated with lightning is so beneficial to the vegetables.
 Within days everything is greener, with new shoots appearing; it is all about the formation of nitrogen-oxides and ammonia from the atmosphere.
-They are highly soluble, making the element available to plants.
+They are highly soluble in water, making the element available to plants.

 Here are the back issues.